 - Purchases you did not make appear on your credit card.

 Android devices are more susceptible to hacks, but iPhones aren’t entirely safe either.
-So stay on the lookout for these signs above.
+So stay on the lookout for the signs above.
 They are the most common symptoms that will let you know that your mobile device has been hacked.

 Individually, they don’t necessarily indicate that a hack took place, but if your phone shows several of them, you can tell that your phone has a virus or has become the target of a hack.
 We’re going to explain the whys and hows now.

 Your device is slowing down or heating up or draining the battery for no reason

 There are several reasons why your phone could slow down, heat up, or start gobbling up energy.

 That said, if you haven’t carried out any OS (Operating System) updates recently and you’re not running any resource-intensive apps, you should start worrying.
 This may be a sign that there’s malware running in the background.
 For example, hackers may be using your phone to mine cryptocurrency, which is a resource-intensive process.